simberaj/homesteading-translation/htn_en.md

 hacking, producing a huge number of tools still critical to the culture.
 The FSF was also long the only sponsor of open source with an institutional identity visible to outside observers of the hacker culture.
-They effectively defined the term `free software', deliberately giving it a confrontational weight (which the newer label `open source' just as deliberately avoids).
+They effectively defined the term *free software*, deliberately giving it a confrontational weight (which the newer label *open source* just as deliberately avoids).

 Thus, perceptions of the hacker culture from both within and without it tended to identify the culture with the FSF's zealous attitude and perceived anticommercial aims.
 RMS himself denies he is anticommercial, but his program has been so read by most people, including many of his most vocal partisans.
-The FSF's vigorous and explicit drive to ``Stamp Out Software Hoarding!'' became the closest thing to a hacker ideology, and RMS the closest thing to a leader of the hacker culture.
+The FSF's vigorous and explicit drive to "Stamp Out Software Hoarding!" became the closest thing to a hacker ideology, and RMS the closest thing to a leader of the hacker culture.

-The FSF's license terms, the ``General Public License'' (GPL), expresses the FSF's attitudes.
+The FSF's license terms, the *General Public License* (GPL), expresses the FSF's attitudes.
 It is very widely used in the open-source world.
 North Carolina's Metalab (formerly Sunsite) is the largest and most popular software archive in the Linux world.
 In July 1997 about half the Sunsite software